Ugranziol/appRiori/cont.md

 In sum (or deviation) contrasts, the aim is to compare the $n-1$ levels with the overall mean of those levels.

-If $n=2$, we are testing half of the difference among between levels.
-If $n>2$, we are testing half of the difference among one level with the overall mean that will be represented by the last level of our variable.

 In R, the overall mean will be assigned always to the last level in alphabetical order, coded as $\textbf{-1}$.
 In case of levels coded with alphanumerical string, the reference will be the one containing the highest number.
 The level to be compared is coded with $\textbf{1}$ and the others with $\textbf{0}$.
 In R, the contrast matrix for sum contrasts is `contr.sum()`, setting as argument the number of levels of the variable of interest.

 ## Scaled sum contrasts